How Long After Diarrhea Does Labor Start (And Why)?

 How Long After Diarrhea Does Labor Start?

 Doctors assist pregnant women in identifying and understanding the signs of early labor.
-Pregnant women approaching their due date are often asked to remain extra vigilant about these signs so that they can seek medical assistance as soon as the signs appear.
+Pregnant women approaching their due date are asked to remain extra vigilant about these signs so that they can seek medical assistance as soon as the signs appear.

 Diarrhea is cited as an important and widely common early sign of labor approaching.
-When diarrhea begins in a pregnant woman close to her due date, the process of labor usually starts within the next 24 hours.
+When diarrhea begins in a pregnant woman close to her due date, the process of labor starts within the next 24 hours.

 In some cases, active labor may take longer to set in after the woman experiences diarrhea.
 However, it is a given that the individual will move into active labor with 48 hours of initially experiencing the sign.
 Thus, on average, the time frame for labor after diarrhea is set to a day or two.